• Skip to primary navigation

 As you can see in above image, the computer is equipped with a 2 Core, Intel Core i5 Processor, with 2.5 GHz base speed.

-Follow the steps below to find the type of storage (HDD or SDD), manufacturer and the model number of the Hard Disk Drive installed on your computer.
+You can follow the steps below to find the type of storage (HDD or SDD), manufacturer and the model number of the Hard Disk Drive installed on a Windows computer.

 2. Click on This PC (or My Computer) in the left-pane.
 In the right-pane, right-click on your Hard Disk and click on Properties.